mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ```
 </a>

-The major difference is, that Rust is more leaning towards the C-style `printf` family of functions here.
+Rust's `println!()` syntax is even more extensive than Ruby's.
+[Check the docs](https://doc.rust-lang.org/std/fmt/) if you're curious about what else you can do.

 ### That’s it!